-Each capability level (1-5) has only one generic goal that describes the institutionalization that the organization must achieve at that capability level.
-Thus, there are five generic goals; each appears in every process area.
-Achievement of a generic goal in a process area signifies improved control in planning and implementing the processes associated with that process area thus indicating whether these processes are likely to be effective, repeatable, and lasting.
+Generic goals are called "generic" because the same goal statement appears in multiple process areas.
+In the staged representation, each process area has only one generic goal.
+Achievement of a generic goal in a process area signifies improved control in planning and implementing the processes associated with that process area, thus indicating whether these processes are likely to be effective, repeatable, and lasting.
 Generic goals are required model components and are used in appraisals to determine whether a process area is satisfied.
 (Only the generic goal title and statement appear in the process areas.)
-[FM103.HDA102.HDB105.T103]
+[FM103.HDA102.HDB105.T101]

 See Chapter 4 for a detailed description of the generic goals.
+[FM103.HDA102.HDB105.T102]